thundercats-after-dark/introspection-api/README.md

 At this point, your 3rd-party library will be available for your code to use.
-Once you have a dependency established in one of your source files, run the `//:gazelle` target to add the dependency to Bazel so your application will compile and run correctly:
+Once you have a dependency established in one of your source files, run the `//:gazelle` target to add your source file's dependency on the 3rd-party library in Bazel so your application will compile and run correctly:

 ```sh
 bazel run //:gazelle